On Friday the 1st of December I attended the Etsy market at Birmingham’s Custard Factory.

 Unique Jewellery that is handcrafted by Judy, all pieces are unique and vary in sizes colour etc which means that you won’t be spotted out in the same jewellery as a friend.

-Delve through the magic mirror to discover the mysterious world of Snowflake Designs.
+Delve into the magic mirror to discover the mysterious world of Snowflake Designs.

 Bespoke items made from gemstones, glass beads, Swarovski crystal or pearls.
 Website items have full descriptions which state what the jewellery is made from.
 All* metal components are either sterling silver, 14 carat gold-filled or 14 carat rose gold-filled precious metals and all comply to EU regulations regarding Nickel content.